Otniel-times/CTD-1D-GameProject/README.md

 ---

 ## Disclaimers
-Any resemblance to any living or non-living persons is purely coincidental
+Any resemblance to any living or non-living persons is purely coincidental.